How To Do A Castor Oil Pack

-9. When you are done, carefully remove the heat, towel, and pack.
+9. When you’re done, carefully remove the heat, towel, and pack.
 Most of the oil will have been absorbed into your body, but you can wipe off any excess oil with your towel or rub it into your skin.
 Just remember not to put on your favorite clothes until all the oil is absorbed.

 10. You can store your castor oil soaked flannel in a mason jar and use it again and again, adding more oil as you need to.
-Keeping it in the fridge can help protect the oil from oxidation and make it last longer, however you will want to avoid putting a cold pack on your body – make sure to take it out of the fridge and allow it to come to room temperature before applying.
+Keeping it in the fridge can help protect the oil from oxidation and make it last longer, however you’ll want to avoid putting a cold pack on your body – make sure to take it out of the fridge and allow it to come to room temperature before applying.

 Please note: if you experience heavy periods, you may want to avoid doing castor oil packs on the lower abdomen during your period.
 Castor oil packs increase circulation and may make your period heavier.